Congress demands Bihar-like caste survey in Odisha

-The opposition Congress in Odisha on Monday demanded a caste survey in the state on the lines of the one done by the Bihar government.
+The opposition Congress in Odisha demanded a caste survey in the state on the lines of the one done by the Bihar government.

-State Congress president Sarat Pattanayak said that his party has been demanding the caste survey in Odisha for a long time to get a complete socio-economic picture of the population.
+State Congress president Sarat Pattanayak on Monday said that his party has been demanding the caste survey in Odisha for a long time to get a complete socio-economic picture of the population.

 Pattanayak said that Bihar has a clear picture of various caste groups, while Odisha doesn't have any such data.